+ODP or its Designee

+Frequency of Verification:

-At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
-New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
+At least once during a 3-year monitoring cycle and mo New providers may be qualified more frequently depe assigned to. - · · · · · · · · · · · · · · · · · · ·

+Appendix C: Participant Services

 C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the the Medicaid agency or the operating agency (if appl Service Type: specification are readily available to CMS upon request through licable).
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State req specified in statute. nuests the authority to provide the following additional service not

 Service Title:

 Transportation

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 15 Non-Medical Transportation 15010 non-medical transportation

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

+¬ п